flokleiser/nextjs-flo/README.md

 ## NEW TO-DO PAGES:

+## NEW TO-DO PAGES:
+- [x] Get github to work on enzian computer

 ### BACKGROUND:
 - [ ] Change general background of all pages (fml) --> to something that doesnt look like the circle cut off halfway through
+- [ ] Change background tailwind to css class?
+- [x] Change general background of all pages (fml) --> to something that doesnt look like the circle cut off halfway through

 ### Creative Coding:
 - [ ] Doublecheck that mobile etc works